Geopolitical Gerrymandering and the Importance of Key Maritime Terrain

 Given the global maritime influence of Russia and China, it is likely that the next crisis or regional conflict will occur within the operational reach of U.S. naval forces.
 Successful naval maneuver requires focusing attention on the selection, reconnaissance, and control of air, surface, and subsurface interdependence.
 It requires varied naval craft and distributed naval forces.
 It places a premium on deception, intelligence, surveillance, reconnaissance, cyber operations, and, of course, logistics.
 As Mackinder wrote, however, “the man-power of the sea must be nourished by land fertility somewhere.”
 Success demands a naval force capable of maneuvering throughout the littorals to expand the operating area, confuse the enemy, and dilute their “home field” advantage by exploiting America’s own asymmetric advantages.
 Such action will inevitably develop in, around, and about key maritime terrain.
 Identifying key maritime terrain highlights potential nodes where competition might become conflict, where the contact layer might become blunt.
 To compete effectively, and tell a better maritime “story,” we must first figure out where to look.

-Olivia A. Garard is a Marine Unmanned Aircraft Systems Officer.
+Olivia A. Garard is a Marine Unmanned Aircraft Systems Officer currently serving in the Ellis Group at the Marine Corps Warfighting Lab.
 Additionally, she is an Associate Editor for The Strategy Bridge and a member of the Military Writers Guild.
 She tweets at @teaandtactics.
 The opinions expressed are those of the author alone and do not reflect those of the U.S. Marine Corps, the Department of Defense, or any part of the U.S. government.